 Fettuccine grilled cheese sounds so over the top – and it is!
 Who knew creamy pasta sandwiched between two slices of bread would be so delicious?

 I have a weakness for carbs, don’t you?
 Yes, a protein usually accompanies my servings; however, there’s nothing wrong with carb loading on occasion.
-Fettuccine grilled cheese is carbs on carbs, and all I can say is wow!
+Leftover pasta grilled cheese is carbs on carbs, and all I can say is wow!
 This sandwich is so good.
 There’s soft, chewy ciabatta with a crackly, broiled crust, melty cheese, and pasta in between– think pasta and bread in one handheld meal.
 There’s tons of texture, the saucy sandwich is delightfully melty, and the entire experience is incredible from start to finish.

-Why You’ll Love Fettuccine Grilled Cheese
+Why You’ll Love Leftover Pasta Grilled Cheese

 If fettuccine grilled cheese sounds like something you can get into but you need a bit more convincing, consider the following: